MrBrezina/typefacedesign.org/README.txt

 - edit feed.xml manually.

 Set default year for the address www.typefacedesign.org:
-- modify the index.php to aim at particular year folder
+- modify the "site/index.php" to aim at particular year folder

 Adding a year:
 - add a node in data.xml and set all textual data